-As you can see from the list above, and there may be other sources of information, you may need to be able to prove it.
+As you can see from the list above, and there may be other sources of information, you may need to be able to prove which use class.
 If the local authority isn’t keen on the conversion under the GPDO they might be inclined to refuse it as they feel that it wasn’t what you think it was.

-I think I now know what it is – or do you?!
+I think I now know which use class it is – or do you?!

 Where a property is in two use classes – then it will be classed as sui generis.
-The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.
+The one exception is a building with Class E, sub-paragraph (g) & B2 use as long as the section allocated to B2 is not substantially increased.

-It’s been empty for a long time, but I’m confident of the use class – all okay now?
+It’s been empty for a long time, but I’m confident of which use class – all okay now?

-Not abandoned, I think I can prove it – what now?
+Not abandoned, I think I can prove which use class – what now?